gxliu/orpsoc-plus/README.md

 orpsoc-plus
 ===========

-The goal of this project is to provide more convenient functionalities from the original ORPSoC(OpenRISC Reference Platform System-on-Chip).
+The goal of this project is to provide missing functionalities from the original ORPSoC(OpenRISC Reference Platform System-on-Chip).

 The features we provide are: